๐Phone Numbers

 Campaign: Which campaign the number is assigned to (or "Unassigned")

-Type: Campaign type (DNI or Static)
+Type: Campaign type (Website Tracker or Static)

 Forwarding To: The business number where calls are routed